 - How about a cold and flu busting smoothie?
 This sounds like the perfect antidote!

 - Here are some general immune tips to help you ward off the bugs in the first place!
 All natural immune boosters will do the job for sure!
-Here are some immune boosting foods for the cold and flu season.
-Here are some more tips to build your immune system.

 I hope you enjoyed my Roundup of Natural Cold and Flu Remedies!!!!
 Keep those immune systems strong and you will bypass most illnesses and the ones you do contract, you can fight off quickly!!!
 Stay healthy!